 Because KOA primarily serves domestic travelers, campgrounds didn’t feel 9/11’s impact the same way it was felt in the air and international travel industries.
 In fact, camping seemed to fill the national need to reconnect with family and spend more quality time with loved ones.
 The president and CEO at the time, Jim Rogers, a management trainee who joined KOA while working on his master’s thesis on family camping, realized there was going to be a high impact on the people living in New York, Pennsylvania, and Washington, DC.
 An outreach program offered a free weekend to KOA campers in those areas.
 “There was a gratitude for acknowledging how tough it was to be living in that situation,” says Gast.
 “It wasn’t about publicity, it was about doing the right thing.
 People needed what camping had to offer.”

 The recession of 2008 to 2010 had a dramatic effect on travel patterns, but people didn’t stop camping.
-What KOA quickly discovered during that time was that the 14 million active campers continued to travel because of the investment they had made in the camping lifestyle.
+What KOA quickly discovered during that time was that millions of campers continued to travel because of the investment they had made in the camping lifestyle.
 KOA campers continued to travel, but they replaced multi-state road trips with shorter itineraries closer to home.

 Preserving Traditions, Adding Amenities